|Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 Book of the Week:

 Mr. Brown Can Moo!
-Can You? by Dr. Seuss - This is just one of the many Dr. Seuss books.
-Spend the week reading the many fun Dr. Seuss books that are available.
+Can You? by Dr. Seuss - This is just one of many Dr. Seuss books.
+Spend the week reading from a wide selection of Dr. Seuss titles.

 Fine Motor Skill: Draw What I Draw